ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/NIBLFP/INSTRUCTION_SET.md

 ```
 Variables
 ---------

  Variable names have to start with A-Z and range between 1E-39 and 1E38.
 When entering or in statements the numbers can be written in normal (e.g. 12.34) or in exponential representation (e.g. 1234.56E-12).
 Numbers that are larger than 8,388,607 (2 to the power of 23 -1), however, must *always* be written in exponential representation.
-In general calculations are done calculated with an accuracy of at most 6 significant digits,
+In general calculations are done with an accuracy of at most 6 significant digits.<br>
  String variable names end with a $ e.g. `TEXT$`.
-The user has to supply the starting address of the string in the coresponding variable TEXT.
+The user has to supply the starting address of the string in the coresponding variable TEXT.<br>
  Only one dimensional arrays are possible.
 The number of elements in the array must be specified in a DIM statement.
-The user has to supply the starting address of the array in the memory in the coresponding variable.
+The user has to supply the starting address of the array within memory in the coresponding variable.
 An array occupies 6 bytes for organization and 4 bytes per element.
-So for an array with 12 elements a space of 54 bytes must be allocateded.
+So for an array with 12 elements a space of 54 bytes must be allocated.
 ```
    10 FELD = #4100: DIM FELD(12): FELD(9) = 128: PR FELD(1), FELD(9)
 ```